 | Form app + AJAX | CookieCsrfTokenRepository.withHttpOnlyFalse() |

-| Mixed REST API + form | Configure per-path using requestMatcher |
+| Mixed REST API + forms | Branch configuration by path using requestMatcher |